nemesismon/phase-4-project-react-rails-api/README.md

   3. Finding multiple conditions that work for render changes without getting lost in loops
   4. Ability to show pertinent errors to the user

--> Contact: michael.w.kolb@gmail.com
+-> Contact/Support: michael.w.kolb@gmail.com

+-> Roadmap:
+  1. Build metrics for early or overdue projects

+-> Authors and Acknowledgment: A big thank you to the FlatIron School and even more so to all the contributors and authors for their hard work on the tools and libraries required for the production of this application!

 -> License: Refer to any pertinent attached files

--> A big thank you to the FlatIron School and even more so to all the contributors and authors for their hard work on the tools and libraries required for the production of this application!
+-> Project Status: Development